 Quảng Trị Province

-Quảng Trị is the most heavily war-impacted province in all of Vietnam.
-A startling 40 percent of all of the ordnance used during the war was deployed in this one province, which is just slightly larger than the state of Rhode Island.
+Quảng Trị is considered the most heavily war-impacted province in all of Vietnam.
+A startling 40 percent of all the ordnance used during the war was deployed in this one province, which is just slightly larger than the state of Rhode Island.

 Today, more than 46 years after the war’s end, approximately 80% of the estimated confirmed hazardous areas in Quảng Tri Province still need to be cleared of land mines, bombs, grenades, and other explosive ordnance.
 Farmland continues to be heavily contaminated with the explosive remnants of war, including bombs weighing hundreds of pounds, mortar shells, cluster munitions, and hand grenades.